Configuring Individual Pages

 note

-Many of these settings can be localized to provide translations based on a User’s locale.
-See Introduction to Localization and Modifying Localizable Site Fields for more information.
+Many of these settings can be localized to provide translations based on a user’s locale.
+See Initial Instance Localization and Modifying Localizable Site Fields for more information.

 General

-Here you can configure the basic information and design of a Page, including its name, friendly URL, layout, and more.
+Here you can configure the basic information of a page, including its name, friendly URL, layout, and more.

-Use the Name field to set a Page's title.
-Use the Friendly URL field to set a Page's custom URL.
+Use the Friendly URL field to set a page's custom URL.

 tip